breckuh/eopegwas/README.md

 - data/clinical.csv
 - data/cardio-metabo_chip_11395247_a.csv

-The format for the data is: (todo: add schema information).
+The format for the clinical data is contained in eopClinicalSsv.grammar.

 ## Setup Instructions